Concordium/concordium-swift-sdk/examples/CLI/README.md

 See the [SDK docs](../../README.md) for details on the variables to use if you need to use a local crypto library instead of a released one.

+See also [DocSnippets](../DocSnippets) for a set of simpler examples, designed for documentation purposes.

 ## Example Commands